-As we look ahead to the General Election on Nov.
-6, Alpharetta-Milton Patch is devoted to bringing you the information you need about every race in the area.
+As we look ahead to this year's elections, Alpharetta-Milton Patch is devoted to bringing you the information you need about every race in the area.
 Here's our start on the candidates and issues we'll be covering as elections draw near.
 Bookmark this page for updates.

 State Sen. Johns Albers: A Democrat from Roswell, Akhtar Sadiq, has thrown his hat into the ring for the state Senate District 56 seat, guaranteeing a challenge for Albers, the Republican incumbent.
 Albers represents District 56, a with part of it in Alpharetta.
 Meanwhile, Alpharetta and Milton's other representatives in the state legislature won't face opponents.
 Milton's Jan Jones, the Speaker Pro Tempore of the House, runs unopposed for her District 46 seat.
 Alpharetta's Chuck Martin, R-47, also has no opposition in either the July 31 primary or the November general election this year, so I'm close to calling those races.